 Most students complete field practicum using our fall and spring semester concurrent model.
 Students complete 220 hours of field instruction at the assigned agency.
 Two days per week (16 hours per week) over two semesters for a total of 440 field instruction hours.
 A bi-weekly seminar in field seminar I & II is required.
 Students remain at the same agency for both semesters

 Block (one semester) field practicum

 Students may apply for consideration of a Block placement.
 Block placements are structured as a one semester field instruction and weekly seminar class.
 Students do the same level of work and assignments in one semester as completed by concurrent field students in two semesters.
 Field Instruction is four days per week (32 hours a week) for a total of 440 field instruction hours.
 To be considered for a Block placement two additional conditions are required to the list of pre-field practicum course and GPA requirements listed above:

 - Minimum GPA of 3.25 in social work and 3.00 overall GPA

 - Two letters of recommendation from social work faculty

-International field placements are structured as a spring semester block placement.
+Distal field placements are structured as a spring semester block placement.
 Students must be eligible for a block placement to be considered for an international field placement.
-International field placements are available in Ireland, and may be available in Costa Rica, and Puerto Rico depending on availability of field instruction supervision and partner agreements.
-If you are interested in an international field placement please indicate your interest on the field application and contact the Director of Field Education.
+Location options vary from year to year but typically include Viet Nam, Washington, D.C., Alaska, and others as they are developed depending upon most recent legislation, availability of vetted quality field instruction supervision, and partner affiliation agreements.
+If you are interested in a distal field placement please indicate your interest on the field application and contact the Director of Field Education.

 Availability During Normal Daytime Business Hours